 As in Roman Palestine, where arcosolia often were carved out of each of the three unbroken walls of a funerary chamber, the Italian and Sicilian catacombs contain many examples of chambers lined with such tombs.
-Below the flat surface of the floor under the arch, one or several trough or trench graves might be cut.
+Below the flat surface of the floor under the arch, one or several trough or trench graves might be cut (33 - As found in Rome, Venosa, Sicily, Beth She'arim and other sites.
+In Beth She'arim, the trough graves were often cut perpendicularly to the arcosolium for access to each burial.
+If needed, a trough grave parallel to the arcosolium wall could be fitted in behind them: Avigad, Beth She'arim 3, p.
+259, ff.).
 An arcosolium could hold multiple burials, no doubt for spacial as well as financial economy.

-In addition to the use of trench-graves in arcosolia, the body of the deceased, the body of the deceased or a receptacle, like a wooden, stone, or clay casket (solium), might be laid on the floor beneath the arch or on a bench or shelf upon the floor called a mensa (table).
+In addition to the use of trench-graves in arcosolia, the body of the deceased or a receptacle into which the body had been placed, in the form of a wooden, stone, or clay casket (solium), might be laid on the floor beneath the arch or on a bench or shelf upon the floor called a mensa ("table").

 Five arcosolia were described in funerary chambers inside the Vigna Randanini catacomb.
+Fr.
 Fasola found more than thirty arcosolia in the chambers and galleries of the upper catacomb of Torlonia, but only two in the lower catacomb.
-The greater use of these extravagant structures in the upper catacomb might point to a larger number of affluent individuals buried in this site, or a feature specifically added to its planning.
-In the upper catacomb, also, he noted that some of the arcosolia were similar to those in Christian catacombs, hewn with higher arches that provided space for the construction of masonry tombs on top of the mensa (33).
+The greater use of these extravagant structures in the upper catacomb of Villa Torlonia might point to a larger number of affluent individuals buried in this site, or a standard feature of its planning.
+In the upper catacomb, also, Fasola noted that many of the arcosolia were similar to those in Christian catacombs, hewn with higher arches that provided space for the construction of masonry tombs on top of the mensa (33).

 The proportionally small number of arcosolia observed in the Monteverde catacomb might suggest that the Jews buried in that cemetery were also of more moderate means than those in other sites.

 As the need later arose for more graves, the back wall or even the vault of an arcosolium might be further exploited by carving out loculi, causing damage to any decoration in the lunette under the arch.
-An unexpected find in an arcosolium in the Randanini catacomb led Garrucci to remark: "It is very rare to find an arched tomb, with a beautiful gilded sarcophagus placed under it, in which the arch was cut a long time after the construction," although the wish to place the sarcophagus there might very well have been the reason why the later modification was made (34).
+An unexpected find of an intact sarcophagus below the back wall arcosolium in Painted Room IV in the Randanini catacomb led Garrucci to remark: "It is very rare to find an arched tomb, with a beautiful gilded sarcophagus placed under it, in which the arch was cut a long time after the construction," although the wish to place the sarcophagus there might very well have been the reason why the later modification was made (34).

 The arcosolium evolved under Hellenistic influence in Palestine beginning in the first century BCE.
 It provide a more elaborate kind of burial arrangement in Palestine in addition to an already existing rectangular type of tomb called a kokh, a tunnel-like shaft cut perpendicularly into a wall, piercing the wall surface with its narrow end.
 At times, both types of tombs, arcosolia and kokhim, were hewn next to each other in Hellenistic and Roman catacombs in such sites as Jerusalem and Gezer.

-The kokh, characteristic of Jewish rock-cut tombs in Palestine, though not exclusive to Jews, was used less frequently in Rome.
-In the latter setting, it apparently reflected a Near Eastern tomb design and was believed to have been introduced to the Levant from Alexandria (36).
+The kokh, cut as a niche perpendicular to the wall of a gallery or chamber, was characteristic of rock-cut tombs in Palestine, though not exclusive to Jews.
+When found on rare occasion in Rome, it seems to be in reference to Near Eastern or African tomb design (36).
 In the Mishnah, the post-Biblical body of Jewish law, the specifications for the kokh are set out: one cubit wide, slightly more than one cubit high, and four cubits deep.
 The cubit, an ancient unit of measure based on the length of the forearm from elbow to fingertips, was about eighteen to twenty-one inches long (37).
 The niches of Palestine were greater in height than in width, and Klein suggested that it was to allow the lid of the coffin to be raised in the first few days after burial to assure that the departed, laid out on a pillow and covered by a blanket, was truly dead (38).

-Commenting on the resemblances between Jewish and non-Jewish graves in Rome, Rutgers observed that tombs in cemeteries for different religious groups are virtually identical, except for kokhim in the Jewish sites.
+Commenting on the resemblances between Jewish and non-Jewish graves in Rome, Leonard Rutgers observed that tombs in cemeteries for different religious groups are virtually identical, except for kokhim in the Jewish sites.
 Even in this context, however, examples of kokhim in Rome are few, with a significant presence only in the Vigna Randanini site.
-Rutgers also noted that the Jewish kokhim were cut at the level of the floor (39).
-The ceilings were sometimes arched so that there was enough room to accommodate superimposed burials, divided by a ledge or with an elongated shaft to fit more bodies (40).
-Lateral additions to some kokhim created a cruciform configuration of shafts in a single tomb.
-There is one example of a kokkh that was expanded into a multi-leveled hypogeum in miniature, with steps leading down into another chamber that contained loculi and other kokhim (41).
+Rutgers also noted that the Jewish kokhim were cut at the level of the floor, while the variation called "a forno", more common in Rome's non-Jewish cemeteries, was inserted at a higher level into the wall (39).
+The ceilings of the kokhim in the Vigna Randanini catacomb were sometimes arched so that there was enough room to accommodate superimposed burials, divided by a ledge or with an elongated shaft to fit more bodies, though it is not clear if this was routine practice in the site (40).
+Lateral additions to some kokhim created a cruciform configuration of shafts in a single tomb, or tombs back to back.
+There is one example of a kokkh that was expanded into a multi-leveled hypogeum in miniature, with steps leading down from a kokh shaft to a lower chamber containing loculi and additional kokhim (41).

 Formae (Floor Trenches)

 A type of burial economical of space was a multi-leveled trench or trough grave known as a forma.
-Formae, cut into the floors of the cubicula and galleries, held several superimposed bodies separated by tiles.
-They might have been used not only because of a general shortage of space but also to allow more of the faithful to be entombed near the graves of venerated persons; in the case of Christians, these included popes and martyrs, though it is hard to imagine a similar motive being employed in Jewish sites, even if certain figures were revered by the Jews in Rome as holy people or sages.
+Formae were cut into the floors of the cubicula and galleries and held several superimposed bodies separated by tiles.
+They might have been used not only because of a general shortage of space in a given site, but also to allow more of the faithful to be entombed near the graves of venerated persons; in the case of Christians, these included popes and martyrs, though it is hard to imagine a similar motive being employed in Jewish sites, even if certain figures were revered by the Jews in Rome as holy people or sages.

 In the floor of the Randanini catacomb, many formae were found intact because these graves and the lower tiers of loculi were concealed from vandals by layers of sediment deposited by infiltrating rain water.
 Garrucci described graves covered with tile gables or horizontal slab-closures, including inscribed marbles, and graves cut into the angle were the wall meets the floor (44).

 The name "forma" was also given to a type of collective tomb built of bricks and resembling on the exterior a sarcofago murato (a masonry casket: see below).
-On the interior, it was divided by a series of roof tiles resting on projecting bricks so that bodies could be interred one above the other in a vertical row.
-It was a type of tomb seen fairly often in Christian burials, either above or below the ground (45).
+On the interior, the cavity was divided by a series of roof tiles resting on projecting bricks so that bodies could be interred one above the other in a vertical row.
+It was a type of tomb seen fairly often in Christian burial sites, either above or below the ground (45).